ameeracadam/Masterclass/task6_building_models&apis/Task6.md

 ```

 -   Open browser and enter [localhost:5000](localhost:5000)
--   Enter a string of characters in the query box (e.g Hello World!) and click on **Submir Query** or press ENTER
+-   Enter a string of characters in the query box (e.g Hello World!) and click on **Submit Query** or press ENTER
 -   You will be directed to a page that returns the string in reverse (e.g. !dlroW olleH)
 -   To send another query, click on the BACK botton of the Browser and enter in a new string
 -   To exit out of the Flask App, return to the Terminal the App id running in and CTRL+C